The Best Tips for Switching Specialties in Nursing 987839088534212 [9:30 AM] Katie Iglewski

 Do you feel burnt out from patient care and need to take on a position where you won’t be in contact with patients as much?

 Nurses can choose between positions that involve more or less patient contact.
+The type of speciality you switch to could reduce or increase your patient contact, it all depends what you choose to do.

 #2: Am I Happy in a Hospital Setting?